Heretic-oVirt/docs/Overview-eng.md

 9. Samba as a file server on the Gluster nodes gets reconfigured as an Active Directory (see above) domain member
 10. A complete backup infrastructure ([Bareos][27] based) gets installed and configured

-The starting (as root user from the support PC/VD) of the steps above must be performed manually (eg by issuing "ansible-playbook /usr/local/etc/hvp-ansible/hvp.yaml"), but this is only meant to give way to the person performing the setup to choose the appropriate time and maybe to apply manual tweaks to parameters and steps beforehand: after the launching of the playbook, everything happens non-interactively.
+The starting (as root user from the support PC/VD) of the steps above must be performed manually (eg by issuing "ansible-playbook /usr/local/etc/hvp-ansible/site.yaml"), but this is only meant to give way to the person performing the setup to choose the appropriate time and maybe to apply manual tweaks to parameters and steps beforehand: after the launching of the playbook, everything happens non-interactively.

 All the software used has been made available (if modified in the course of the project) in custom [yum repositories][25] together with the corresponding source packages (all packages have been produced using mock and have beeen signed with the [project GPG key][26]).

-We must stress tha fact that all the tests and the development performed so far have been mainly concerned with a set of **exactly 3** **server machines**, and in this case one of those 3, to be installed as "Node 2" (ie that one cited in the setups above as "_the last server_"), will be configured as a pure "**arbiter**" (ie it does not handle/replicate data but only metadata for all files) for all Gluster volumes, thus allowing to use a less "performant" machine, disk/CPU-wise, without impacting global performances; we expect nonetheless to support the initial creation of an infrastructure based on **1 server machine** or **4 and more server machines** and also to support the more delicate issue of expanding an existing setup, eg from 1-server-machine to 3-server-machines or from 3-server-machines to 4-or-more-server-machines.
+We must stress tha fact that all the tests and the development performed so far have been mainly concerned with a set of **exactly 3** **server machines**, and in this case one of those 3, to be installed as "Node 2" (ie that one cited in the setups above as "_the last server_"), will be configured as a pure "**arbiter**" (ie it does not handle/replicate data but only metadata for all files) for all Gluster volumes, thus allowing to use a less "performant" machine, disk/CPU-wise, without impacting global performances; we nonetheless currently support the initial creation of an infrastructure based on **1 server machine** (needing at least oVirt version 4.2) while we expect to support in the near future **4 and more server machines** and also the more delicate issue of expanding an existing setup, eg from 1-server-machine to 3-server-machines or from 3-server-machines to 4-or-more-server-machines.

 We must also stress that, as a further form of provocation/_heresy_, our project uses (always created and published as noted above):

 * the **Gluster/Samba/Ganesha packages** not from the community version, but **rebuilt from RHGS sources** ([RHGS][17] is the downstream Gluster equivalent sold by Red Hat bundled with a support contract) in order to extend the supported timeframe of each version
-* the **Openvswitch packages from RDO and OVN packages rebuilt from Fedora sources** of more recent versions
+* the **Openvswitch packages from RDO and OVN packages rebuilt from more recent sources**